ningia92/alarms/README.md

     The system uses data from `backend/src/db/data.json` to configure the rooms and alarms in Redis.
 Before starting the services for the first time, you need to run the population script.

 4.  **Run with Docker Compose:**
-    From the root of the `alarms` directory, run the following command to build and start all containers:
+    From the root of the `backend` and `frontend` directories, run the following command to build and start the relative container:
     ```bash
-    docker-compose up --build
+    docker compose up
     ```

 5.  **Access the application:**